 Measurement: 40 x 48 in

-The arrangement of pallets within a container should maximize the space in length, width, and height, and should be within appropriate weight limits.
+The arrangement of pallets within a container or truckload should maximize the space in length, width, and height, and should be within appropriate weight limits.
 In addition, there might be limitations in the loading and unloading heights (perhaps your warehouse cannot receive tall pallets).
 Therefore, it is best to seek the help of your logistics expert who knows the height and weight restrictions at the locations of departure and arrival of your goods.
-Once the requirements and limitations are clear, you’ll be able to figure out the number of pallets that can fit your container.
+Once the requirements and limitations are clear, you’ll be able to figure out the number of pallets that can fit your container and subsequently the truckload.